12 Apr Love Binge-Watching Shows? Extra TV Time May Raise Risk of Dangerous Blood Clots

 As we’ve noted before, it’s a good bet to choose things in moderation.
 This study indicates that you may not want to rely solely on that afternoon lunch walk to undo the damage of binge-watching a season of your favorite show.
 Physical activity is vital to a healthy and happier life, but making the choice to turn off the television and find other forms of entertainment or relaxation may be wise.
 Keeping a solid balance is a good choice and this study raises the point that in our culture of endless entertainment, television isn’t always your best option.

 Ready to get active?
 Is pain, injury, or something else holding you back from the life you want to lead?
 Let our team of experienced, caring providers help.
-Body One Physical Therapy has five locations providing excellent care to central Indiana: Downtown Indianapolis, North Indianapolis, South Indianapolis, Zionsville, and Fishers.
+Body One Physical Therapy has three locations providing excellent care to central Indiana: North Indianapolis, Zionsville, and Fishers.
 Put down the remote and pick up your phone today – give us a call and let us help get you moving!